Judge, Hicks hit grand slams as Yankees pound Pirates 16-0 - WHIZ News

 Hicks cleared the bases in the ninth when he went deep against Pirates utility infielder Josh VanMeter, who was making his third relief appearance of the season.

-Giancarlo Stanton, Josh Donaldson, Joey Gallo and Kyle Higashioka also homered for New York to boost the Yankees’ season total to 139 homers, easily tops in the majors.
+“It feels like any one of those guys could hit a homer at any point,” VanMeter said.
+“You just go out there and throw strikes and whatever happens happens, really.
+You’re not out there competing.
+You’re just trying to save some pitchers’ arms and pick them up.”

-Severino (5-3) allowed four hits while striking out three without issuing a walk to pick up his first victory in more than a month.
+Severino (5-3) allowed four hits over six dominant innings, striking out three without a walk to pick up his first victory in more than a month.
 The right-hander retired 12 straight and 18 of the final 20 hitters he faced after giving up a single to Ke’Bryan Hayes and a double to Bryan Reynolds to begin the bottom of the first.

 The victory ended a two-game skid for New York, which began the second half of the season with the same recipe that carried the Yankees to the best record in the majors and the second-best start in franchise history through 81 games: dominant starting pitching and plenty of power.

-Donaldson and Gallo took Mitch Keller (2-6) deep twice in the span of three pitches in the sixth.
+After using some small ball to take a 2-0 lead in the fourth thanks in part to a hit-and-run and a stolen base, Donaldson and Gallo took Mitch Keller (2-6) deep twice in the span of three pitches in the sixth to break it open.

-Donaldson’s seventh of the season sailed well into the seats in left field.
-The buzz from a crowd featuring a healthy number of Yankees fans amped up by the team’s first visit to Pittsburgh since 2017 had barely died down when the struggling Gallo — who got a vote of confidence from manager Aaron Boone before the game — sent a shot to the concourse well beyond the wall in right-center for his 10th of the season to make it 4-0.
+New York was just getting started, adding one in the seventh, then five in the eighth and six in the ninth to improve to 3-3 on a four-city, 10-game road trip.

-Judge’s laser — the ball’s exit velocity was 115 mph — that cleared the bases in the eighth finished off a three-hit performance.
-DJ LeMahieu singled three times and drove in a pair of runs for the Yankees, who improved to 3-3 on a four-city, 10-game road trip after pounding out a season-high 22 hits.
+“It’s tough to hold this lineup down,” Pirates manager Derek Shelton said.
+“You don’t see it happen very often.
+They score a bunch of runs and (Judge) is the catalyst for that.”

 Reynolds had two of Pittsburgh’s four hits but the Pirates could muster little against Severino and three New York relievers.